Apartment | 1 bedrooms | sleeps 3

 A fantastically roomy and bright apartment with sea view.

 Perfectly situated in the heart of the old town, you'll be close to all local amenities.
 This is a warm welcoming place that offers clean comfortable rooms; a friendly host and a balcony with views of the town and the sea .
-Free WiFi access and free entrance to a local cliff pool - June to September only - and about 15 min walk distant from the apartment.
+Free WiFi access and free entrance to a local cliff pool and private beach - June to September only - and about 15 min walk distant from the apartment.

-Perfect for a couple or a small family, it can accommodate three people by adding a single bed in the bedroom.
+Perfect for a couple or a small family, it can accommodate three people by adding a single bed - on request - in the bedroom.

-Parking available for a small daily charge payable locally.
+Parking available at a good daily rate payable locally in Euro.